 Step 1 – Provide your name, surname, contact details and some information about the type and purpose of your Police Check.

-Step 3 – Provide additional information such as your gender, date of birth, and residential addresses information for the last 5 years.
+Step 3 – Provide additional information such as your gender, date of birth, and residential addresses for the last 5 years.

 Step 5 – That' s it!
 Your police check certificate will be delivered to your email you as soon as it is processed, usually within 1 business day.

 Crime Check Australia will handle all aspects of the NPC process for you, liaising with the Australian Criminal Intelligence Commission (ACIC) where necessary.
 The process is as follows:

 After receiving your application, we will evaluate the information provided for accuracy, we will verify all the documents submitted for consistency and identity verification purposes.
 We will match the information provided against several databases to ensure the validity and accuracy of the information provided.

 Once we are satisfied about the identity of the applicant, and have obtained his consent, we will submit a Police Check request to the National Police Checking Service.
 After the request has been submitted, a national database containing the details of Persons of Interest (POI) already known to the police is searched.

 The Police Agency will determine whether or not the details provided match an existing POI record.
 If a match is identified, the police will vet Police History Information (PHI) records to determine what information will be released as part of your Police Check results.
 The Police Agency will take a range of factors into consideration, including the purpose and category of the check, when deciding what information will be released.